20 Fun and Easy EFL Icebreakers for Beginner Students: Step-by-Step Guide

 Word Chain

-• The next student says a word that starts with the last letter of the previous word (e.g., “cat” – “table” – “elephant”).
+Start with one word (“cat”).
+Each following student says a new word beginning with the last letter of the previous one (“cat” → “table” → “elephant”).

 Guess the Sound